 Thus, (50 kWh / 0.87) x $0.137 per kWh = $7.87 is the cost to fully charge a standard Tesla Model 3.
 And in the table below, listed are the charging cost for other Tesla model vehicles.

 |Tesla model vehicle||Battery usable||Range||Fully charge cost||Cost per mile|

 Important Note: the battery range isn’t fixed.
-The actual range depends on the following factors:
+The actual driving range depends on the following factors:

 - Style of driving